Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 But why?

-Well, it’s because public speaking doesn’t just ask you to share ideas; it asks you to be seen.
+Well, it is because public speaking does not just ask you to share ideas; it asks you to be seen.

 When the spotlight is turned on and all eyes are looking at you, your survival brain interprets that visibility as a threat.
-This isn’t your fault—it’s just biology—and it can be fixed.
+This is not your fault, it is just biology and it can be fixed.

 So, the next time you experience:

-Why “Mindset Shifts” Don’t Stick (Unless You Do This)
+Why “Mindset Shifts” Do Not Stick (Unless You Do This)

 To assuage this fear, you may have tried: